campudus/tableaux/GETTING_STARTED.md

 "This is a text"
 ```

-The data types `numeric` and `currency` are meant for storing numerical values like integers and floats.
-The data type `currency` is obviously for storing prices.
-It's often combined with `languageType` `country` because most prices are country specific.
+The data types `numeric` and `currency` are meant for storing numerical values like integers and floats. `currency` can be used to store prices.
+It is often combined with `"languageType": "country"` as most prices are country specific.

 ```
 // numeric example